-Staff's Analysis and Conclusion
+C. Commission Analysis and Conclusion

-As the Utility notes, Section 367.081(8), F.S., provides that a utility may specifically request the Commission to process its petition for rate relief using the agency's proposed agency action procedure.
+As the Utility notes, Section 367.081(8), F.S., provides that a utility may specifically request this Commission to process the utility's petition for rate relief using our proposed agency action procedure.
 In the alternative, a utility may instead request that its petition be set directly for hearing.
-Further, staff agrees with the Utility that Rule 25-22.029, F.A.C., contemplates that it is after the agenda conference and issuance of the PAA action6 that the provisions of Section 120.569 and 120.57, F.S., become applicable.
-The plain language of Section 367.081(8), F.S., appears to give the utility the option to choose the process, and the Commission has historically deferred to the utility's selection since the enactment of that section.
+Further, we agree with the Utility that Rule 25-22.029, F.A.C., contemplates that it is after the Agenda Conference and issuance of the PAA action7 that the provisions of Section 120.569 and 120.57, F.S., become applicable.
+The plain language of Section 367.081(8), F.S., appears to give the utility the option to choose the process, and we have historically deferred to the utility's selection since the enactment of that section.

-Staff notes that the Commission has just completed a full rate case for WMSI with the Final Order being issued on January 3, 2011.7 That Order allowed only a little over a one percent increase8 and denied many of the Utility's pro forma requests as not being properly documented.
-Staff believes that, in this case, a PAA Order might be crafted such that the parties would not be compelled to protest, or, at least, such that any protest would be narrower in scope and the issues more clearly defined and limited.
-If OPC is not in agreement with the Commission's PAA action concerning the pro forma projects, rate case expense, or the proper handling of the approximate \$1.2 million that OPC asserts has been "siphoned" off to either Mr. Brown or his associated companies, then OPC can protest and the Commission could go to hearing on just the issues in controversy.
+We have just completed a full rate case for WMSI with the Final Order being issued on January 3, 2011.8 That Order allowed only a little over a one percent increase9 and denied many of the Utility's pro forma requests as not being properly documented.
+We believe that, in this case, a PAA Order might be crafted such that the parties would not be compelled to protest, or, at least, such that any protest would be narrower in scope and the issues more clearly defined and limited.
+If OPC is not in agreement with our PAA action concerning the pro forma projects, rate case expense, or the proper handling of the approximate \$1.2 million that OPC asserts has been "siphoned" off to either Mr. Brown or his associated companies, then OPC can protest and we can go to hearing on just the issues in controversy.